While you can cut directly on some stone countertops, it is not recommended.

 With unsealed granite, cutting may be be less of an issue, though again not suggested.
 Generally the stone is hard enough to be cut on without scratching, however it is also hard enough to dull your knife blades rather quickly.

-Similarly, quartz is a very durable, scratch resistant countertop, that in most cases can be cut on without damaging the stone.
-Quartz is not scratch proof though, so it is not impossible to cause some damage.
+Similarly, quartz is a very durable, scratch resistant countertop that in most cases can be cut on without damaging the stone.
+Quartz is not completely scratch proof though, so it is still possible to cause some damage.

-Other natural stones are softer and are more likely to scratch if a knife is used on surface.
-Many of these stone also require a sealer, which again can be damaged which leads to scratches and stains.
+Other natural stones are softer and are more likely to scratch if a knife is used on the surface.
 Marble, limestone and sandstone are among these.
-Soapstone is a softer stone that scratches quite easily, however it can be restored mineral oil, or by sanding.
+Many of these stones also require a sealer, which again can be damaged and lead to scratches and stains.
+Soapstone is a softer stone that scratches quite easily, however it can be restored with mineral oil or by sanding.

 While it is possible to cut directly on natural stone, it's generally safer and easier in the long run to use a cutting board.

 Quartz countertops are the easiest natural stone to take care of.
 They are engineered using ground stone and resin, so they don’t require regular sealing they way most granite and marble countertops do.
 This stone is non-porous, so it does not easily stain or etch.
 Other than cleaning regularly, quartz doesn't require any ongoing maintenance.
 It’s a great choice for a busy kitchen.
 This engineered stone is comparable in price to granite and synthetic solid surface countertops.
 See our quartz FAQs.